immcantation/dowser/docs/vignettes/Plotting-Trees-Vignette.md

 ![plot of chunk Plotting-Trees-Vignette-4](figure/Plotting-Trees-Vignette-4-1.png)

-The `tip_palette` is constant among all trees plotted at once, and can be specified as either a named vector of hex colors, or as an RColorBrewer palette name:
+The `palette` is constant among all trees plotted at once, and can be specified as either a named vector of hex colors, or as an RColorBrewer palette name:

 ```r